 The Law School Admission Test (LSAT) is a half-day standardized test required for admission to all ABA-approved law schools, most Canadian law schools, and many non-ABA-approved law schools.
 It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
 The test is administered four times a year at hundreds of locations around the world.

-Take many timed full length practice exams.
-Practicing your strategies against the clock is absolutely crucial.
-Full practice exams are offered at the cdc every friday during the semester (1:00-3:30).
+Take many timed full-length practice exams.
+Practicing your strategies against the clock is crucial.
+Full practice exams are offered at the CDC every Friday during the semester (1:00-3:30).

-If a preparation course is not for you, choose resources that work best for you.
-Like courses, there are many books to choose from each with a unique approach.
-Find the book(s) that is/are right for you.
+If a preparation course is not for you, choose another resource.
+Like courses, there are many books available, each with a unique approach.

-You should plan to take the actual LSAT either before you begin the application process (February or June before you apply) or at the very beginning of the application cycle (September/October).
+Plan to take the actual LSAT either before you begin the application process (the February or June before you submit your application) or at the very beginning of the application cycle (September/October).

 According to LSAC policy, you may not take the LSAT more than three times in any two-year period.
 This policy applies even if you cancel your score or if your score is not otherwise reported.
 LSAC reserves the right to cancel your registration, rescind your admission ticket, or take any other steps necessary to enforce this policy.

 For significant extenuating circumstances, exception to this policy may be made by LSAC.
 To request an exception, submit a signed, detailed explanation addressing the circumstances that you feel make you eligible to retake the LSAT and specify the date that you wish to test.
 Email your request as an attachment to LSACinfo@LSAC.org or send it by fax to 215-968-1277.